What Happens to my Inheritance in a Texas Divorce?

 Is my inheritance community property in Texas?

-The short answer is no; your inheritance is considered separate property in Texas, opposed to community property.
+The short answer is no; your inheritance is considered separate property in Texas, as opposed to community property.

 The good news is separate property in the State of Texas is all property, both real and personal, of a spouse owned before marriage, as well as gifts given to only one spouse and inheritances.
 Therefore, if you’ve received an inheritance before or during your marriage, that inheritance is considered separate property.